wbamberg/geolocation/README.md

 This is the geolocation add-on.
-It contains:

-* A program (lib/main.js).
-* A few tests.
-* Some meager documentation.
+It contains a single module "geolocation", which exports an API to fetch the user's location if they agree to share it.